Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 ## UX

 - There are two target users: Employers & Recruiters.
 - They are mostly targeted the same way.
-Except perhaps most recruiters will be less interested in site content technical details and perhaps more interested in having a CV to download, take-away and pass on.
+Except most recruiters will be less interested in site content and technical details and perhaps more interested in having a CV to download, take-away and pass on.
 - Employers are more likely to want to browse the online resume and particularly the connected social accounts.

 ### User Stories

 #### Project Developer

-As the sole developer and contributor to this project, my goal for this website is that it helps me futher my goal of securing employment in web development.
+As the sole developer and contributor to this project, my goal for this website is that it helps me futher my aim of securing employment in web development.
 My vested interest in creating an excellent user experience is thus rather deep.

 #### Tech Recruiters

-* I am a recruiter for a large firm and am always looking for new talent to send my clients.
+* As a recruiter for a large firm, I am always looking for new talent to send my clients.

-* I have many clients who are looking for developers.
+* As a recruiter I have many clients who are looking for developers.
 I'd like to be able to quickly browse an online resume to get a sense of whether or not this particular developer might be a good fit for any of my clients.

 * As a tech recruiter I'm not always 100% certain what languages or tools my client requires, so I would like the ability to download a detailed CV that clearly stipulates all skills clearly.

-* An online cv is a useful first contact for me to get a sense of a candidate's suitability.
-I can also send my clients a link easily to confirm.
+* As a tech recruiter I want to be able to look at a potential employee's online cv because it is a useful first contact for me to get a sense of a candidate's suitability.
+It also enables me to send my clients a link to confirm if this candidate might be a good fit.

 #### Employers

 * As an employer looking for a new full stack developer to join my team, I find online resumes incredibly useful to get a broad sense of someone's capabilities.

-* I might then download a more detailed CV before deciding whether to call that candidate for interview.
+* As an employer I might then download a more detailed CV to further help me decide whether or not to call that candidate for interview.

-* As an employer looking for a new front end developer, I am heartened to see the online CVs of potential candidates because it is an instant assurance that they know how to design and build a website.
+* As an employer looking for a new front end developer, I am heartened to see an online CV built by that potential candidate because it is an instant assurance that they know how to design and build a website.

-* I like how easy it is to send the CV to other members of my organization as a way of fielding potential candidates.
+* As an employer who shares decision-making with others I like how easy it is to send that CV to other members of my organization as a way of fielding potential candidates.

 * I would also be interested in seeing the code behind this candidate's other projects.
+A link to the associated GitHub accounts is very useful to me.

 #### Applicable to both target users